 Better known for getting sacked on the eve of Spain’s 2018 World Cup campaign, Lopetegui played for both Real and Barca during the 1990s.

-The former goalkeeper only managed one La Liga appearance for Madrid, a 3–3 away draw against Atletico Madrid after were already crowned league champions in 1991, but at least he made five times as many for their rivals.
+The current Wolves boss only managed one La Liga appearance for Madrid, a 3–3 away draw against Atletico Madrid after were already crowned league champions in 1991, but at least he made five times as many for their rivals.

 11. Alfonso Perez

 A graduate of the Real Madrid academy, striker Alfonso made his first-team debut at 18 but failed to secure a regular starting spot and moved to Real Betis in 1995.

 After a successful spell in Seville, and starring at Euro 2000, Alfonso signed for Barca but struggled to settle in the Catalan capital.
 Loan spells at Marseille and Betis followed before he made the permanent switch to his former club in 2002.